Promist-Moon/tp/docs/DeveloperGuide.md

 **Use case:** UC-DeleteLesson
 **Actor:** Tutor

+### **Preconditions**
+- There is an existing student with the specified index.
+- There is an existing lesson with the specified index.

+### **Guarantees:**
+- Lesson no longer appears in lesson list panel.
+- Total earned for month and total unpaid will decrease.

 ### **MSS**
 1. Tutor deletes a lesson with the command.
 2. TSMS checks that the student index exists.